xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - Cosh
       -
     * - CropAndResize
-      - "method" = "bilinear" only
+      - ``method`` = ``bilinear`` only.
     * - CTCGreedyDecoder
-      - Supported only with decoded indices output in a dense format
+      - Supported only with decoded indices output in a dense format.
     * - CTCLoss
-      - Supported only with decoded indices input in a dense format
+      - Supported only with decoded indices input in a dense format.
     * - CumSum
       -
     * - DepthToSpace